physcrf/physcrf.github.io/abbrev/README.md

+# Abbreviations

 ## Collections of Journal Abbreviations

-For a simple Common Lisp bibtex parser, see [bib](https://github.com/physcrf/bib).
+This collection is generated with aid of a simple Common Lisp bibtex parser [bib](https://github.com/physcrf/bib).

 ### Starts with A